ricpol/pygrister/doc/misc.rst

 It goes without saying, Pygrister relies on the excellent Python Requests library to do the actual talking with the Grist API.
-Every time a request is sent and a response is retrieved, Pygrister saves the relevant details of both the request and the response for subsequent inspection.
+Every time a request is sent, and a response is retrieved, Pygrister saves the relevant details of both for subsequent inspection.

 You may check the ``req_url``, ``req_body``, ``req_headers``, ``req_method``,
 ``resp_content``, ``resp_code``, ``resp_reason``, ``resp_headers``, attributes
-right after each API call to make sure Pygrister has handled the request correctly.
+*right after* each API call to make sure Pygrister has handled the request correctly.

 The convenience function ``inspect`` will output all the saved data at once.